 Just like Firefox has different editions for its browser, so do Google Chrome and Microsoft Edge – since they are both based on Chromium.
 Google offers Chrome Stable, Beta, Dev, and Canary channels or versions.
 Being the most popular browser on almost any platform, it only makes sense for Google to make it even better with support from Developers, Tech Enthusiasts, and those who can contribute externally.

-Chrome Stable, Beta, Dev, Canary Release Channels
+Edge or Chrome Stable, Beta, Dev, Canary Release Channels

-That said the best part of these builds is that you can install them parallelly on your computer, i.e., you can have a Canary Build, and a Stable build together.
+That said, the best part of these builds is that you can install them parallelly on your computer, i.e., you can have a Canary Build and a Stable build together.
 Since they have different profiles, they work without a problem.

 Living on the edge

-If you are keen to try something just baked out of the oven and taste bad, then you can download those builds from download-chromium.appspot.com.
+If you are keen to try something just baked out of the oven and tastes bad, then you can download those builds from download-chromium.appspot.com.
 To go even deeper, you can choose to specific recent build by going to the Chromium continuous build waterfall, looking at the number near the top under “LKGR”, and then going to this Google Storage bucket and downloading the corresponding build.

-What is Chrome Canary build?
+What is Edge or Chrome Canary build?

-What is Chrome Dev channel?
+What is Edge or Chrome Dev channel?

-What is Chrome Beta channel?
+What is Edge or Chrome Beta channel?

-What is Chrome Stable channel?
+What is Edge or Chrome Stable channel?

 This is the perfect cookie you can have with the best taste around the world.
 Features come to this channel more than a month after the Stable channel.
-This channel gets full testing, crashed ironed out and updated roughly every two-three weeks for minor releases, and every six weeks for major releases.
+This channel gets full testing, crashed, ironed out, and updated roughly every two-three weeks for minor releases and every six weeks for major releases.